victorchabbert/speculo/doc/intent.md

 ## Description

-Intents are objects that convey the query and the identity of a user in the system.
+Intents are objects that convey the user's query through the system.
-Every incoming message is translated into an intent and treated by the user's applications.
+Every incoming message is translated into an or multiple intents and treated by the user's applications.

 TODOC: require authorization header